Azure/ARO-RP/pkg/operator/README.md

 automatically.
 Carrying out remediation locally is advantageous because it is likely to be simpler, more reliable, and with a shorter time to remediate.

+Remediations in place:
+* periodically reset NSGs in the master and worker subnets to the defaults (controlled by the reconcileNSGs feature flag)

 ### End user warnings

 * [TODO] see https://docs.openshift.com/container-platform/4.4/web_console/customizing-the-web-console.html#creating-custom-notification-banners_customizing-web-console